Alex Tobin

 Alexander Hugh Tobin (born 3 November 1965) is an Australian former professional soccer player who played as a centre-back.
-He is the fifth-most capped player for the Australia national team with 87 'A' appearances, including 30 as captain.
+He is the sixth-most capped player for the Australia national team with 87 'A' appearances, including 30 as captain.
 He made his international debut on 9 March 1988 in an Olympic qualifying match against Chinese Taipei (3–2) in Adelaide.

 Club career

 Tobin spent his entire club career playing in Australia.
 He played most of his club career as a defender with Adelaide City in the National Soccer League.
 Alex left Adelaide City in 2000, after sixteen years with the club, to join Parramatta Power.
 He finished his career with Northern Spirit.
 Tobin played a total of 522 senior club games in Australia.

 Tobin worked for the Central Coast Mariners as assistant first team coach.

 The Alex Tobin Medal

 In 2008, the PFA Alex Tobin OAM Medal was inaugurated by the Professional Footballers Australia (PFA).
 It is to be awarded annually by the PFA to a current, or a former, player based on four attributes demonstrated by Alex Tobin throughout his career and which reflect the philosophy of the PFA: Leadership, achievement as a player, commitment to ones fellow professionals and service and dedication to the game.
 The first two medals were conferred on Joe Marston and, posthumously, Johnny Warren.